 Lab II contains the basement Neon Lab where glassblowing takes place as well as a Printmaking Studio for printmaking, letterpress, etching, lithography, silk screening and batik.
 Here you'll also find the Weaving Studio, the Fine Metals Studio, the Geology Lab and a science based Computer Applications Lab.

 Conference spaces are available year-round though our status as an academic institution makes space availibility contingent upon the needs of academic programs.
-We cannot schedule spaces until after the quarterly academic class schedules have been finalized.

 The Conference Service staff will schedule meeting facilities that are compatible with the size of your group and the needs of other programs on campus.